Published Feb 25, 2026 4 Min Read

 Types of bad debts

-Bad debt expense represents the portion of receivables that a business expects will not be collected.
-It is recorded in the income statement to reflect the estimated loss caused by uncollectible debts.
-Companies calculate and record bad debt expense to comply with accounting principles and present a more accurate financial picture.
+Bad debt expense is the part of receivables that a business expects—or has confirmed—will not be collected.
+It is recorded in the income statement to show the estimated loss from uncollectible accounts.

 How is bad debt calculated?